Ethics inquiries and complaints

 - whether the factual allegations are admitted or have been proved on a balance of probabilities based on clear, cogent and convincing evidence consistent with the seriousness of the matter and,

-- whether the facts admitted or proved constitute a breach of the Code of Conduct.
+- whether the facts admitted or proved constitute a breach of the Code of Professional Conduct.

 The Association shall publish a copy or a summary of the final decision of the Judicial Subcommittee or the Appeals Committee in the Association’s newsletter and on the Association’s website.
 If a finding was made against the Member, the Member shall be identified in the publication